oniseven/oniseven/README.md

 I am a software engineer base in Indonesia 🇮🇩

-When I'm not in front of monitor, I usually go hanging out, traveling sometimes, and gaming (oh wait this is also in front of monitor hm...)
+Well just like other human being, I do hanging out, traveling sometimes, do some stupid things and gaming too.
 ```

 ## My Tools and Technologies